 It is important to remember that the thesis is your work so you need to drive progress on it, seeking out assistance from your supervisors.
 Constantly discuss your research ideas and the ideas of others with other fellow PhD students and with other fellows and faculty members.

 Once you embark on the PhD, your progress will be monitored closely as it is very important for both the Department and the University that you complete within your four-year period of registration.
 Progress will be assessed in a number of ways.
-Departmental monitoring consists of an annual presentation (the PhD Forum), a six-monthly written progress report and documented monthly meetings with your supervisor.
-These monthly meetings also form part of the contact point system.
+Departmental monitoring consists of an annual presentation (the PhD Forum), six-monthly written progress reports and documented monthly meetings with your supervisor.
+These monthly meetings also form part of the monitoring point system.
 You can meet with your supervisor more frequently if desired and the monthly meetings should be seen as a minimum.